onflow/nft-storefront/docs/documentation.md

 Sellers can create a basic `Listing` using the [sell_item](https://github.com/onflow/nft-storefront/blob/main/transactions/sell_item.cdc) transaction which requires certain details including the receiving token type [Capability](https://developers.flow.com/cadence/language/capability-based-access-control).
 This capability will transact the specified tokens when the NFT is sold.
 More detailed specifics are available [here](#fun-createListing()).

-To accept a different token type for the same NFT sellers must specify an alternate __Receiver token type__, eg: `salePaymentVaultType`, in a separate listing.
+To accept a different token type for the same NFT sellers must specify an alternate __Receiver token type__, eg: `salePaymentVaultType`, in another listing.
 The only difference between the two listings is that the `salePaymentVaultType` specifies different token types while the NFT being sold remains the same for both.

 ### Considerations